 "I have a very deep love for tea production," adds Turan.
 "We set out with the awareness that we young people have responsibilities to know, develop and innovate the history of Turkish tea."

+But even at Çaykur, Türkiye's state-owned tea company, which employs over 10,000 people across 45 factories, innovation is on the agenda.
 At Çaykur's laboratories, scientists in white coats constantly test new technology and techniques to improve the flavor and consistency of the product, monitoring everything from pH levels to color tone.
 For certain blends, a "2.5 leaf" process is used to take only the bud and two youngest leaves of the tea bush -- considered by some to result in the most refined taste.

 "We always try to create new levels of quality," says Muhammet Çomoğlu, who works for the state-run Rize Tea Research and Application Center (ÇAYMER).
 "For Turks, tea is one of the most important parts of the daily diet."